-Below we have the most frequently asked questions surrounding the Coronavirus and its relation to Ectodermal Dysplasia.
+Below we have the most frequently asked questions surrounding the Coronavirus and Ectodermal Dysplasia.

 - If you suffer with severe asthma, chronic chest infections or other respiratory problems, regard yourself as vulnerable

 - Immunodeficiency disorders prevent your body from fighting infections and diseases.
 This type of disorder makes it easier for you to catch viruses and bacterial infections.
 This will place you in the vulnerable category.